physicsturtle/physicsturtle.github.io/_calculus-I/unit1/Sets.md

 ### Important Sets of Numbers

-We have learned about numbers for many years, and you have slowly been introduced to more and more kinds of numbers.
-It started with the natural numbers, then you were introduced to the integers, then rational numbers, then finally the real numbers.
+We have learned about numbers for many years, and you have slowly been intro\d uced to more and more kinds of numbers.
+It started with the natural numbers, then you were intro\d uced to the integers, then rational numbers, then finally the real numbers.
 There are of course more kinds of numbers, but none of them will be explored in this course.

 <ul>
 <li> We denote the set of all <i>natural numbers</i> by  \(\NN = \{1,2,3,4,\dots\}\), and the set of all <i>nonnegative integers</i> by \(\NN_0 = \\{0,1,2,3,4,\dots\\}\).